Blog > Articles

 The Plate Method can be easily adapted to meet the needs of different dietary needs, such as those following a vegan or vegetarian diet.
 For vegans, the Plate Method can be modified to include plant-based proteins such as tofu, tempeh, and beans, and to exclude animal products such as meat and dairy.
 Similarly, vegetarians can follow the Plate Method by including plant-based proteins and dairy products, but excluding meat.
 Some vitamin supplements may be recommended as well, depending on your specific needs and your nutrient intake while following a vegan or vegetarian diet.
 Common supplements include vitamin B12 or vitamin D.

 The Plate Method is an easy way to start having the right balance of foods on your plate at every meal.
+Developing healthy eating habits can not only help you lose weight, but can also help your overall wellbeing by increasing your energy levels, improving your mood, balancing your hormones, reducing heartburn, and so much more.
 However, achieving a healthy weight can involve much more than simple portion measurements.
-There are other factors that need to be included for weight management, which are often specific to the individual, and can include genetics, exercise habits, and mindset shifts.
+There are other factors that need to be included for weight management, which are often specific to the individual, and can include genetics, exercise habits, and behavioral health.

-At Form, our Registered Dieticians often utilize the Plate Method to help patients seeking a healthier diet instead of more complicated methods such as calorie counting.
-The Form medical weight loss program is designed to help you lose weight and maintain your weight goals.
+At Form Health, our Registered Dietitians often utilize the Plate Method to help patients seeking a healthier diet instead of more complicated methods such as calorie counting.
+The Form Health medical weight loss program is designed to help you lose weight and maintain your weight goals.
 You’ll work one-on-one with a Doctor and Registered Dietitian who will develop a personalized plan that includes lifestyle changes along with a prescription for FDA-approved medication, if appropriate.
-Schedule a call or send a message and get started with your weight loss journey.
 To start your personalized weight loss journey today, take our quiz here